-- Language: english (B2 level -or equivalent- required).
+- Language: english and spanish (B2 level -or equivalent- required).

 - Duration: 1 academic year (September-June).